 SPS Dominant System - 12ml per 100L of tank volume per day

-Or secondly, for optimum results the alkalinity (KH) levels in marine tanks need to be checked regularly to determine the take up in your system.
+Or secondly, for optimum results the magnesium levels in marine tanks need to be checked regularly to determine the take up in your system.
 Simply calculate dosing requirements to suit the depletion rate using our easy to use dosing calculator below.
-After you have determined this, a regular check of the alkalinity levels should be made.
-Your tank will change over time as coral grows, new pieces are added as well as invertebrates that also take up carbonate.
-We have found ideal KH levels to be at about 8-9 dKH for most aquariums.
-Levels of 8.5 – 9.0 dKH are desirable if you want to maintain high levels of growth in a SPS and hard coral dominant system.
+After you have determined this, a regular check of the magnesium levels should be made.
+Your tank will change over time as coral grows, new pieces are added.
+We have found ideal magnesium levels to be at about natural sea water levels for most aquariums.
+Levels of 1300-1350ppm are desirable if you want to maintain high levels of growth in a SPS and hard coral dominant system.

 Arrive Alive Guarantee Policy:

 We have close to a 99% success rate on our livestock shipping due to our picking and packing techniques.

 However, the unfortunate event that an item is dead on arrival you must follow the below procedure to prevent your claim from being declined.

 - You must make contact with us via email within 2 hours of receiving your order.
 You do not need to call us as we are not always able to answer the phone immediately due to the nature of our work with our hands in water majority of the day.